Jorhat: Rail

 The first rail connectivity of Jorhat began during British era in 1885, when Jorehaut Provincial Railway, a narrow-gauge railway services became operational.

 Jorhat is served by Jorhat Town railway station which lies on the Furkating-Jorhat-Mariani branch line of Tinsukia railway division.
 Mariani Junction railway station, the major railway junction of the district is about 18 km from Jorhat.
 It falls in the Lumding-Dibrugarh section and is well connected to all the large cities of the country by long-distance express trains.

 Road

 The Inter State Bus Terminus (ISBT) of Jorhat is at Kotoki Pukhuri, Tarajan.
 It operates daily bus services from ASTC and private operators to other towns and cities in the state and few destinations of the Northeast.
-Auto-rickshaws, local cabs and rickshaws are the main mode of public transport within the city.
+Auto-rickshaws, local cabs and rickshaws are the main modes of public transport within the city.

 Water

 The daily ferry services connect the Nimati ghat with Kamalabari and Aphalamukh in Majuli.

 The Neamati multimodal waterways terminal on Brahmaputra National Waterway 2 in Jorhat district is part of the Bharatmala and Sagarmala projects.